 When buying a Banana plant for use as a house plant you want to look for the common Musa × paradisiaca 'Dwarf Cavendish', in fact it will probably be the only one you will be able to find anyway.
 It will give you the large size aspect, quick growth along with the potential of edible fruit.
 It will also tolerate being kept indoors all year round.

-M. basjoo is great for the garden because it's the most hardy, however its banana's are inedible and the truck becomes fibrous over time which doesn't lend itself well to indoor decor.
-M. acuminata 'Dwarf Cavendish' is similar to M. basjoo as it lends itself well as a garden plant In temperate regions, it's size is more compact but again no familiar fruit will be produced in the short term and it doesn't do particularly well if kept indoors all year long.
+M. basjoo is great for the garden because it's the most hardy, however its banana's are inedible and the truck becomes fibrous and messy over time which doesn't lend itself well to indoor decor.
+M. acuminata 'Dwarf Cavendish' is similar to M. basjoo as it lends itself well as a garden plant In temperate regions, its size is more compact but again no familiar fruit will be produced in the short term and it doesn't do particularly well if kept indoors all year long.

 The Common Banana must have good light, but will actually accept a range of light conditions from part shade to full sun.
 Young plants and new leaves may scorch in full Summer sun especially if your watering routine is stingy.